 Target Audience: This session can be helpful to attendees with a broad range of experience.
 For newer practitioners, this can provide great foundational information on how they construct an interview.
 For experienced researchers, this is a good chance to revisit habits and patterns that might have been taken for granted and bring new thinking to their work.

 Graphic Design 101!
 Our world is becoming increasingly visual in its display of data.
-QRCs constantly are creating data that is displayed to clients and that data needs to be presented in a visually compelling way to make it cut through the clutter.
-No matter how much we want to deny it, design and visual display of information is at the core of making people pay attention to research and data.
+QRCs constantly are creating data that are displayed to clients and those data need to be presented in a visually compelling way to cut through the clutter.
+No matter how much we want to deny it, design and visual display of information are at the core of making people pay attention to research and data.
 This isn’t just for consumers or ad agencies, this is for our business consumers, the consumers of our research… our clients.
-This is not something that we can simply brush aside saying it’s for creative agencies, designers or marketers.
+This is not something that we can simply brush aside, saying it’s for creative agencies, designers or marketers.
 QRCs need to know how to present research in a visually appealing way in order to stay relevant and keep up with the business community.
-QRCs don’t need to hire a professional--with a bit of training and a practical approach to design basics, all QRCs have the opportunity and capacity to make visually appealing improvements to their end products that helps research get more traction and more play in the business world.
+QRCs don’t need to hire a professional — with a bit of training and a practical approach to design basics, all QRCs have the opportunity and capacity to make visually appealing improvements to their end products that helps research get more traction and more play in the business world.
 Perspective just isn’t how we think and view the world, it is also the way that we output data back into the world.

 5:30 – 7:00 p.m.